 AARP Life Insurance Reviews & Complaints

-The AARP’s life insurance policies are underwritten and managed by New York Life, an insurer with an A++ (Superior) financial strength rating from A.M.
+The AARP’s life insurance policies are underwritten and managed by New York Life, an insurer with an A++ (Superior) financial strength rating for life insurance companies from A.M.
 Best.
 However, New York Life’s program with the AARP receives a significant number of critical reviews with regards to claims handling.

 When you pass away, your beneficiary will need to file a claim in order to receive your policy’s death benefit.
 This is normally a simple process unless you pass away during the first 2 years of coverage, as the insurer is able to investigate and contest the circumstances of your death (they may not have to pay if you die from suicide or a pre-existing condition you failed to disclose).
 Since AARP’s policies are sold to seniors, a large number of policyholders pass away during that 2-year period and reviews from beneficiaries indicate long and challenging investigations.